method-devs/.github/profile/README.md

 # method

 We are a team of developers, cybersecurity professionals, and designers.
-Our mission is to provide high quality applications to our clients
+Our mission is to provide high quality applications to our clients.
 ```
                          __     __                      __
                         |  \   |  \                    |  \